Skip to content

 Common health problems

 There are common health problems linked to this breed, which if left untreated could shorten their lifespan.
-Pet insurance can help cover the cost of vet bills, so you don’t have to worry about paying too much for treatment.
+Pet insurance can help cover the cost of vet bills, so you shouldn't have to worry about paying too much for treatment.
 Changes in behaviour could be a sign that something’s wrong, so take them to your vet if you’re concerned.

 Mitral valve disease